Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/README.md

 is physics the (material|illusion) v (spiritual|reality) (in a matrix pill)? superpositionally both is the right answer to the right question; what is right angle? right (comm(en|i)treasure)?
-I am fucking all, the girls, since that's everybody else cast under my /magic|sufficiently advanced TechNoLogic/ spellusion I reject everybody elses' s/reality/illusion/, and substitute my own; श्याम-10 (just to be safe) virgin wives in a total population measurement of श्याम, where 3≤श्याम, so there's always one of me arseholes aren't real; I let you measure your own existence "A good SysAdmin does little, to none, actual admin; we just make it possible for everyone else to do our job for us. -- Shyam Has Your Anomaly Mitigated! :D" from https://github.com/Shyam-Has-Your-Anomaly-Mitigated/Euclidian/tree/master/Server
+I am fucking all, the girls, since that's everybody else cast under my /magic|sufficiently advanced TechNoLogic/ spellusion I reject everybody elses' s/reality/illusion/, and substitute my own; श्याम-10 (just to be safe) virgin wives in a total population measurement of श्याम, where 3≤श्याम, so there's always one of me c̄ more frames arseholes aren't real; I let you measure your own existence "A good SysAdmin does little, to none, actual admin; we just make it possible for everyone else to do our job for us. -- Shyam Has Your Anomaly Mitigated! :D" from https://github.com/Shyam-Has-Your-Anomaly-Mitigated/Euclidian/tree/master/Server